-This is the most common addition to modern day bread.
+This is the most common addition to modern-day bread.
 It’s found on pretty much every label in the supermarket bread section.
 The reason for this is that it is pretty effective!

-Ascorbic acid speeds up the mixing process by encouraging more oxygen to be absorbed and it enhances the strength of the gluten.
+Ascorbic acid speeds up the mixing process by encouraging more oxygen to be absorbed and enhances the strength of the gluten.
 Using this method removes the need for a bulk fermentation period and so makes a “No time dough”.

-As there is no bulk fermentation stage when you use ascorbic acid, dough will lack much of its natural flavours created by the traditional fermentation process.
+As there is no bulk fermentation stage when you use ascorbic acid, the dough will lack much of its natural flavours created by the traditional fermentation process.
 Organic acids are often created by supplementing the dough with malt flour and/or other enzymes.

 Accelerating the amount of organic acid which is created will produce a more appetising bread flavour and crumb/crust structure.

 Using ascorbic acid without other improvers means the natural flavours and aromas of the flour are pretty much lost.
 The starches in the flour do not break down correctly without a long fermentation period making the product harder to digest.

 That said, there is a good reason that ascorbic acid is used in nearly every bread product made commercially.
 The loss of flavour can be positively traded with an increase in softness, easier dough handling and a faster-made bread.

 So really, it’s up to you.
 Here’s a link if you want to get some for yourself: